Retiree checks to rise modestly with a cost of living adjustment amid push to expand benefits

 On the COLA, Democratic presidential candidates Elizabeth Warren and Bernie Sanders are proposing to use a measure of inflation that reflects expenses for households headed by a person 62 or older.
 It usually outpaces the index currently used.

-That's just one of the ideas in their Social Security plans, which would also bolster underlying benefits and raise taxes to keep the program afloat.
-The leading Social Security overhaul plan in Congress from Rep. John Larson, D-Conn., would also switch to the new measure.
+Their Social Security plans would also bolster benefits and raise taxes to keep the program afloat.
+In Congress, a major Social Security overhaul from Rep. John Larson, D-Conn., would also switch to a new inflation measure.

 The White House had no comment on the COLA debate.
 Trump ran on a promise not to cut Social Security benefits.
 Republicans have resisted expanding Social Security, pointing out it won't have enough money to pay full benefits starting in 2035.